 Request materials for your course

-All USask instructors can complete the online form to request electronic and physical course reserve items.
+All USask instructors can complete the online form to place items on reserve for your course.

-Once you have filled out the form, added all your required items, and hit the submit button, you will see a notification indicating that your request was successful.
+Once you have submitted the form you will see a notification indicating that your request was successful.
 All requests are processed in the order they are received and we strongly recommend submitting your reserve requests as early as possible.

 Adding course reserves in Canvas